VanNayer/boiled/README.md

-# react-rxjs-webpack-es6-barebones-starter
+# boiled
-Barebones starter kit for React and RxJS, using Webpack and ES6.
+Let's choose the next one

 # Instructions
-`npm run dev` to run webpack
+`npm run dev` to build and watch
 `npm run serve` to serve your app on port `9000`
+`npm run lint:js` to lint your code